 - Photos/video (where the incident took place, injuries, those involved, etc.)

-- Eye-witnesses, their contact information and written statement
+- Eye-witnesses, their contact information, and a written statement

-If you have experienced an attack by a dog or specifically a Doberman Pinscher, seek medical attention promptly and follow up with a skilled and highly experienced Dog Bite Lawyer, like our team who has won more than $350 Million, here at Bisnar Chase.
+If you have experienced an attack by a dog or specifically a Doberman Pinscher, seek medical attention promptly and follow up with a skilled and highly experienced Dog Bite Lawyer, like our team who has won more than $750 million, here at Bisnar Chase.

-Our Dog Bite Attorneys have established a 96% success rate and have helped all types of dog bite victims get their life back and receive maximum compensation.
+Our dog bite attorneys have established a 99% success rate and have helped all types of dog bite victims get their life back and receive maximum compensation.

 Bisnar Chase has over 40 years of experience and offers the best legal representation you can find.
 We will make sure your financial obligations are taken care of and that you receive a winning settlement with maximum compensation, or you do not pay.